Introduction to schwa /ə/

 The word emphasize has all the levels of stress.
 The first syllable is stressed, the second syllable is an unstressed syllable pronounced as schwa, and the third syllable has a secondary stress.

 Many multi-syllable words do not seem to be pronounced as they are spelled.
 This is because schwa is a function of syllable stress and not of spelling.
 Once learners can recognize stressed syllables, it becomes easier to predict when schwa will be used in an adjacent, unstressed vowel, regardless of the spelling.
 The examples below show schwa as it is exhibited when spelled with each vowel.
-The unstressed vowel sound, schwa, is underlined in each word.
+They syllable containing schwa is bolded.

 Dictionaries and schwa

-Even for stressed syllables, some dictionaries do not use a separate symbol for schwa /ə/ and the short u /ʌ/.
-When schwa is the only symbol used, it can be assumed that the word is pronounced with the short u sound.
-The table below compares the transcription used by Merriam-Webster OnLine Dictionary and Cambridge Dictionary of American English.
+Even for stressed syllables, some dictionaries do not use a separate symbol for schwa /ə/ and the 'short u' /ʌ/.
+When schwa is the only symbol used, it can be assumed that the word is pronounced with /ʌ/.
+The five examples below compare the transcription used by Merriam-Webster OnLine Dictionary (first) and Cambridge Dictionary of American English (second).

 Proper use of schwa helps speakers adopt and maintain English sentence stress patterns.
 Certain grammatical words called function words can have two different pronunciations in spoken English: a citation form and a reduced form.